 Producers gathered at the ATX Festival on Saturday morning to address the Bury Your Gays trope.
 The one hour panel was called “Bury Your Tropes” and consisted mainly of the involved speakers defending their right to use the trope.
 As fans and consumers of media, we are naturally dismayed at the lack of understanding, or even attempt at understanding, the issues surrounding the Bury Your Gays trope as discussed by the panelists.
 In a time of so much outcry over the disproportionate death of LGBT+ characters on television, it is uniquely frustrating to be misunderstood and maligned time and time again.

-Only 3 of the 26 scripted TV shows that aired this season on CBS featured lesbian/bisexual female characters.
-A total of only 5 characters, and 3 are now dead (that’s 60% dead, which beats the 50% death rate on NBC).
-Except for Person of Interest, where the lesbian character dies and becomes the voice of an AI (an “evolutionary step” of the Dead Lesbian Trope), none of them had significant storylines (although both Under the Dome and Code Black add to the kill count).
+Only 5 of the 27 scripted TV shows that aired during the 2015-2016 season on CBS featured lesbian/bisexual female characters.
+A total of only 8 characters, and 5 are now dead (that’s 62.5% dead).
+Except for Person of Interest, where the lesbian character dies and becomes the voice of an AI, none of them had significant storylines.